 Every palm species is different, so make sure to adapt your watering to each one.

 For young palms, we recommend hand weeding.
 As they grow, we suggest keeping weeds at least a metre from the trunk of a palm.
 Adding mulch around the tree will help control weeds if you want low maintenance.
-Mulch also retains the moisture in the ground and provide food for the plant.
+Mulch also retains the moisture in the ground and provides food for the plant.

-We recommend pruning one a year to remove old leaves and help new leaves thrive.
+We recommend pruning once a year to remove old leaves and help new leaves thrive.
 It is a natural thing for lower leaves to start browning.
 It is essential to prune your palm trees to remove dead fronds, avoid damage, increase light and prevent rodent infestation.

 Look at your palm trees now and assess the situation.
 Then, contact our team for advice and book a quote.

-4. Pest prevention
+4. Pest Prevention

 New Zealand is very lucky as it has few pests that can cause severe damage to palm trees.
 Scale insects and mealybugs are the only things that can affect them.